Fr0sT-Brutal/awesome-pascal/README.md

 ## Audio

 * [Audio Tools Library](http://mac.sourceforge.net/atl).
-For manipulating with many audio formats file information.
+For manipulating many audio formats file information.
 //**Abandoned since 2005.**

 * [Delphi ASIO & VST Project](http://sourceforge.net/projects/delphiasiovst).
 Framework for writing applications using the ASIO interface and VST plugins.
 It comes with countless DSP algorithms all demonstrated in dozens of examples.